Transcript: The Macro Case for Micros

-MAJ SOUEIDAN: They’re extremely valid.
-Let me point out, they’re valid at any market cap, and run, you can have big caps, small caps, micro caps, nano caps, you can have fraud at any type of level of playing field net universe.
-So it’s really important just to do your homework and understand whatever you’re investing in.
+SOUEIDAN: They’re extremely valid.
+Let me point out, they’re valid at any market cap.
+(Enron).
+You can have big caps, small caps, micro caps, nano caps, you can have fraud at any type of level of the playing field, in the [entire stock] universe.
+So, it’s really important just to do your homework and understand whatever you’re investing in.
 But because of the stereotypes that financial media places on this space, it creates a lot opportunity to find great companies, and we’ll talk about that later.
-But you’ll be surprised at some of these incredibly revenue generating companies and profit companies are trading at the OTC their micro caps.
+But you’ll be surprised at some of these incredible revenue generating companies and profitable companies are trading at the OTC that are micro-caps.
 And it’s not the size of the micro-cap in terms of revenue.
 So if you’re willing to look a little deeper and do little homework, you can find some incredible value in that area.

-So what ends up happening is a lot of investors start craving pump and dumps, bout text, the sexy stories that promise you short term returns, cannabis watching, so it’s counterintuitive.
+So what ends up happening is a lot of investors start craving pump and dumps, biotechs, the sexy stories that promise you short term returns, cannabis, so it’s counterintuitive.
 So what happens is these stocks are getting a lot more momentum.
 And there’s only so much money to go around in the market.
-So

 So basically, investor psychology has caused a lot of the shift.
 2008 also basically eradicated a lot of the retail investors.
-Retail investors used to be the first type of the front line to find in these companies.
-The projects were like this back in the day, you’d have the retail investors come in and buy the stocks, create enough volume for the stocks to go up, then institutional investors will come in and buy these stocks and then take it to their level.
-We just create this nice liquidity.
+Retail investors used to be the first type of the front line to find these companies.
+The process use to look like this… back in the day, you’d have the retail investors come in and buy the stocks, create enough volume for the stocks to go up, then institutional investors will come in and buy these stocks and then take it to another level, create this nice liquidity.
 And it worked really well.

-But everything’s broken out, there’s less retail investors buying these stocks, institutional investors have this regulatory environment that’s making it less possible to buy these stocks.
-So yes, just the whole supply/demand environment has changed over time.
+But everything’s broken now, there’s less retail investors buying these stocks, institutional investors have this regulatory environment that’s making it less possible to buy these stocks.
+So it’s the whole supply/demand environment has changed over time.
 So it takes a lot longer for these companies to be recognized.
-That’s the environment, and then you have a lot more ice, I mean, you have a lot of different fraud now.
-You have pump and dump frauds, more sophisticated, not just in the OTC anymore, you had the China fraud that we were pretty big an outing between 2000, I think 9 and ’14, we’re still doing it now.
+That’s the environment, I mean, you have a lot of different fraud now.
+You have pump and dump frauds, more sophisticated, not just in the OTC anymore, you had the China fraud that we were pretty big in outing between 2009 and ’14, we’re still doing it now.

 So the whole environment’s changed, and you have short-selling sites like Seeking Alpha.
-So we’re all on just natural on edge all the time.
+So we’re all just naturally on edge all the time.
 And that’s changed a lot of the environment.
-I think that the shorter term nature of this market has really made it tough for investors to want to be in these illiquid names that mean it don’t react right away, or it may take some time.
-To mess opportunity, though, if you’re willing, although it takes longer time maybe to realize values in these companies, it’s taught me as an investor, because it’s like, wow, investing in longer term is incredible.
+The shorter term nature of this market has really made it tough for investors to want to be in these illiquid names that maybe don’t react right away, or it may take some time.
+That’s the opportunity – although it takes longer time maybe to realize values in these companies, it’s taught me as an investor, it’s like, wow, investing in longer term is incredible.

-JAKE MERL: So basically, you’re saying that the micro-cap market right now is inefficient.
+MERL: So basically, you’re saying that the micro-cap market right now is inefficient.
 There’s a lot of illiquidity.
-And there’s a discrepancy between these high flying cannabis names and blockchain names versus these tier one names with value.
+And there’s a discrepancy between these high-flying cannabis names and blockchain names versus these tier one names with value.
 Is that basically what you’re saying?

-MAJ SOUEIDAN: Yeah, it is.
+SOUEIDAN: Yeah, it is.
 And actually, I feel that although the market in general is more efficient as we’ve moved on, I believe it’s more inefficient than ever in the micro-cap universe.
-And what great place- who thought that would ever happen?
-What better position to be in?
-It’ll be hunting and growing this.
+Who thought that would ever happen?
+What better position to be in to be hunting?
 So you have less people looking for the opportunities, you have less people allowed to look for opportunities, brokerage firms making it harder for retail investors to buy these companies.
-So it’s as great if you’re willing to look there and have a time horizon more than one minute.
+So it’s just great if you’re willing to look there and have a time horizon more than one minute.